mamonraab/violance-detection-in-video-with-pytroch/README.md

         return sample

 ```
-the code is very simple  we get a pandas dataframe  contain ( file path , label of file )  and also we give the class the shape we wan the data to be  ,   we make a function i call it   ( capture )  it simply read the file from the path  and do normaliztion and shape it as we want and  extract only the needed (frames)  and return it as numpy array
+the code is very simple  we get a pandas data frame  contain ( file path, the label of file )  and also we give the class the shape we want the data to be,   we make a function I call it   ( capture )  it simply read the file from the path  and do normalization and shape it as we want and  extract only the needed (frames)  and return it as NumPy array
-and than we return both the video  from capture and the label  after convert them to tensors.
+and then we return both the video from capture and the label after converting them to tensors.